Need a Tire Rotation? Want it FREE?*

 Just to restate what we said yesterday, most vehicle manufacturers recommend that the tires be rotated on the same schedule as oil changes however that's general advice issued for newer cars.
 In most cases, that means every 7,500 miles or six months, though some have extended the oil-change interval to 10,000 miles on most Volkswagens, Fords, Toyotas.
 BMW does however say 15,000 miles between oil changes, but that is too long to wait to rotate the tires and that means you will probably need to do oil changes and tire rotations separately.
 However, this is a generalized statement based on today's cars and an average of places all over the world because vehicles are distributed and sold everywhere.

 As yesterday's blog stresses, as NYers, and we cannot emphasize this enough: we NYers drive under "severe conditions" because of the uniqueness of our city's roads, extreme traffic and driving conditions.

 It's common sense, right?
 Is small town

 What 106 St Tire & Wheel is urging is this...please use common sense, the advice of an experienced technician and always err on the side of caution when thinking about driving and maintenance.
 Of course, it's a safety issue but also cars work like this:

 spend a lot more money to repair

-Obviously, a failure or a blow out or an inability to stop has serious implications everywhere one drives but when you are sitting in the traffic jams we NYers face, the quick stops to avoid rear ending the driver in front of you, jumping the barrier on a packed highway pose really serious consequences so its always better to err of the side of caution.
+Obviously, a failure or a blow out or an inability to stop has serious implications everywhere one drives but when you are sitting in the traffic jams we NYers face, the quick stops to avoid rear-ending the driver in front of you, jumping the barrier on a packed highway pose really serious consequences so its always better to err off the side with caution.